edjepaz/bootstrap/README.md

 ## What it does

-1. ✅ Checks for GitHub CLI (`gh`) and installs it if missing
+1. ✅ Checks for Git installation
-2. ✅ Authenticates with GitHub (interactive login)
+2. ✅ Clones your private scripts repository using Git credentials
-3. ✅ Clones your private scripts repository
+3. ✅ Runs any `install.ps1` found in your scripts repo

-4. ✅ Runs any `install.ps1` found in your scripts repo
+**Note:** Git will prompt for your GitHub credentials when cloning the private repository.

 ## Customization